oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

      ![Database target home page](images/emmonlab3step4.png " ")

-6. Oracle ships with default out-of-box Metrics and settings.
-This includes Metrics, Thresholds, and Collection Schedules.
-This aims to cover generic use cases to get you started.
-We recommend that you customize the monitoring settings of your targets according to your requirements.
-What we’re looking at right now are database metrics with default settings.
-These are recommended settings; however, you can modify anything to suit your needs.
-As Best Practice:
+6. Oracle ships with out-of-box metric threshold and collection settings for different target types.
+You can further customize these based on your requirements.
+Here are some Best Practices recommendations:
       - Disable collection for metrics you don’t care about.
       - Set thresholds only on metrics you want to be alerted on.
-      - Save the modified metric settings and apply to targets using monitoring templates.
+      - If these metric settings apply to multiple targets, save the modified metric settings and apply to targets using monitoring templates.

 ![Database target home page, metric and collection settings](images/emmonlab3step5.png " ")